slowproj/slowdash/main/server/slowapi/docs/README.md

 ```

-### Running as WSGI
+#### Running via WSGI
 ```bash
 gunicorn testapp:app
 ```

-- Like Flask/FastAPI, instance of SlowAPI (or its subclass) is a callable WSGI entry point.
+- Like Flask/FastAPI, an instance of SlowAPI (or its subclass) is a callable WSGI entry point.
 - ASGI is currently not implemented.